CIA activities in the Philippines: 1970s

-First Lady, Mrs. Imelda Marcos
+First Lady Imelda Marcos

-It is important to note that during the mid 1970s, President Marcos' wife, Imelda, played a small role in relations between the US and the Philippines.
+During the mid 1970s, President Marcos' wife, Imelda, played a small role in relations between the US and the Philippines.
 Attempting to meet and have tea with First Lady Betty Ford in 1974, as she had with First Lady Thelma "Pat" Nixon in 1971, Mrs. Marcos looked to seize the opportunity to persuade the US president and First Lady into providing additional support to the Philippines.
 In a memorandum dated November 7, 1974, National Security Advisor Brent Snowcroft outlined the potential fallout of having such a meeting.
 Despite the advantages of promoting friendly relations and reassurance that the US supports the Philippines, the advisor strongly opposed the two women meeting for tea.
 Instead, he noted that there was a possibility of exploitation for political control that could cause criticism; she may request more military assistance and push for publicity surrounding the Philippines.
 He further mentioned that the US should not view Mrs. Marcos as the go-between the East-West relations.
 Mrs. Marcos' requests to have tea with both First Ladies called into question her motives and suggested a lasting effect on Philippine-US relations.